Our service and COVID-1930-05-2022

 The BreastScreen NSW service is open.

 Some clinics may continue to be affected by the impact of COVID-19 on staffing.

-You will be contacted if there is any change to your appointment but if you have any questions about your appointment or the availability of your local service, please call 13 20 50.
+You will be contacted if there is any change to your appointment.
+If you have any questions about your appointment, please call 13 20 50.

 BreastScreen NSW provides regular updates here and on our Facebook page.

 The safety of women, our staff and the community are our priority.
 BreastScreen NSW have in place important measures to protect against the risk of transmission, these include:

 Precautionary questions around health

 Limiting the number of people in the clinic